-Stewart Jones, Senior Sustainability Manager, Hanson, Heidelberg Cement Group
+Stewart Jones, Senior Sustainability Manager, Hanson, Heidelberg Cement Group believe that the sector must do more to meet the Government 2050 Net Zero target.

 Another issue which emerged very clearly as something which customers need to address is how they are asking for data.
 As the need to decarbonise moves up the agenda, customers are interrogating their suppliers' own decarbonisation plans and requesting more data about the products and the associated embodied carbon, for example.
 However, this is potentially adding a burden onto smaller companies.
 Comments included: